magicleap/developer-portal-docs/docs/guides/developer-tools/ml-hub/ml-hub-device-bridge.md

 Configure WiFi Bridge to send commands to your device over WiFi, including CLI commands.

-1. Connect your device to your computer with a USB cable.
-2. While connected, open Device Bridge, or click on your device name in the Device Tray.
-3. Toggle **WiFi Bridge** to enable WiFi connections.
+1. Toggle **WiFi Bridge** to enable WiFi connections.
 Both your device and your development machine must be on the same WiFi network.

    ![WiFi Bridge panel](/img/ml-hub/wifi_bridge.png)